cosmos/sdk-tutorials/academy/ibc/token-transfer.md

 }
 ```

-Look at the type [definition of a token packet](https://github.com/cosmos/ibc-go/blob/main/proto/ibc/applications/transfer/v2/packet.proto) before diving further into the code:
+Take a look at the type [definition of a token packet](https://github.com/cosmos/ibc-go/blob/main/proto/ibc/applications/transfer/v2/packet.proto) before diving further into the code:

 ```protobuff
 syntax = "proto3";